 How to break this vicious circle and define an appropriate startup marketing budget?

 If Canadian businesses want to break the cycle of smaller, slower-growing enterprises, they must address the imbalance of investment between R&D and increase their startup marketing budget and sales.
 Without a good marketing strategy, firms are unlikely to reach their full potential.

 One potential reason that startups marketing budget is too low is that they are often founded by entrepreneurs with an engineering or software background, which means their expertise and focus are on product development, they are not natural marketers.
 With a focus on the product, they believe that producing a robust final output will be enough to grow the company on its own.
 Still, they forget that competitors are building similar products, and if they are better at marketing, they will grow faster, gain more funding and surpass them quickly.

 A common trait in fast-growing companies is that leadership recognizes marketing as a crucial business function because it creates excitement, interest, curiosity, and demand.
 When a startup doesn’t do enough marketing and sales, they stagnate with fewer resources to invest in product development and have fewer resources available to adapt products to changing market forces and demands.

-This brings up the question: How much should growing startups in Canada spend on marketing and sales to drive growth?
+How much should growing startups in Canada spend on marketing and sales to drive growth?

 Some business books recommend that a young company up to 5 years old invest 20-25% of its expected gross revenue on marketing.